UN: Pandemic did not slow advance of climate change | DW | 16.09.2021

 The UN released a report on Thursday warning that the COVID-19 pandemic has not slowed the pace of climate change.

-In its United in Science 2021 report, global fossil-fuel CO2 emissions between January and July in the power and industry sectors were already back to the same level or higher than in the same period in 2019, before the pandemic.
+The United in Science 2021 report, which gathers the latest scientific data and findings related to climate change, said global fossil-fuel CO2 emissions between January and July in the power and industry sectors were already back to the same level or higher than in the same period in 2019, before the pandemic.

 "This is a critical year for climate action," UN Secretary-General Antonio Guterres said, saying the results were an "alarming appraisal of just how far off course we are."